 The Beaverkill Covered Bridge is one of the Catskills' most beloved historic destinations.
 Over the years, the bridge and the culturally significant land that surrounds it had become rundown.

 OSI stepped in and working with local partners, developed a 10-year restoration plan to restore the bridge and rejuvenate the nearby picnic area popular with anglers and young families.

 The Beaverkill Covered Bridge has served as the main thoroughfare for traffic from Campsite Road over the Beaverkill River for over 150 years.

 Despite the bridge’s 2007 entry onto the state historic register, by 2013 it was in desperate need of repairs.

-So, we partnered with the state Environmental Conservation and Parks departments and with local municipalities to begin renovating this iconic structure.
+So, we partnered with the state Environmental Conservation and Parks departments, the Department of Transportation, and with local municipalities to renovate this iconic structure.